wieberinsma/my-rest-app/README.md

 ### Expectation management
 This webapp is not intended nor configured for remote deployment nor for a multi-environment setup (e.g. using Spring Profiles).
 It is intended to be demo'ed on localhost as a feature presentation of a lot of the elements of a Spring Webapp.
-A multi-environment deployment version would require at least a specific `application.properties` files for each environment and a deployment configuration (e.g. docker-compose, Jenkins).
+A multi-environment deployment version would require at least a specific `application.properties` file for each environment and a deployment configuration (e.g. docker-compose, Jenkins).

 To ease adoption and expansion of the sourcecode, the entire Webapp is fully Java-configured and does not require any external configuration files, instead of traditional configuration and requirements (e.g. web.xml, beans.xml, persistence.xml).
-One issue with this is that

-For additional finetuning of the authentication and authorisation flow, a `PrivateController` is provided for testing purposes on `/private`.
-It assumes a Spring authority of `PRIVATE` being non-existent.
+This should allow for better debugging capabilities.
+The project consists of a statically served front-end in React to ease demoing.
+Some downsides are limited interplay between React components (e.g. routing) and Spring's MVC-based endpoint configuration.
+These features can often be implemented, but generally not in a `Hello World` prototype scenario.

+Hot reloading of the front-end is currently not supported due to Webpack's inclusion in the same project.

+### Security

+Security is, as intended, to be managed fully server-side and fully under the control of Spring Security.
+Concretely, this means the login endpoint is auto-generated using form-login, sessions are managed automatically (JDBC-driven) and custom filters are implemented once-per-request as part of the `SecurityFilterChain`, which in turn are to be explicitly declared as servlet (i.e. Tomcat) filters (see `SpringMvcApplication`).

+The demo'able login process is as follows.
+A POST call to the auto-generated login endpoint with valid credentials will result in a front-end 'redirect' (i.e. React conditionals) to a permission-protected serverside endpoint `/private`.
+In this demo, permissions are provided by default instead of using a role-permission table, resulting in a successful render of the HTML that is represented for `/private` using React.

 ### Buid process
 The basic process of building the Web App is to delegate the build process to Maven.
 For command line usage this is